 Best reflective puppy lead

 If you're taking your pup out for nighttime adventures (also known as any time after 4pm during UK winter time!), the TRUE LOVE Dog Leash Puppy Walking Lead will keep your pup safe and seen.
-Made in a bright neon yellow colour, it has reflective material woven into all 1.1 metres of it, which will illuminate when street lights or car headlights shine on it for added visibility in the dark or other low-light conditions, like fog.
-The handle is mesh-lined for breathability and it's also padded so your hand stays nicely cushioned for the duration of the walk.
-We love the detail of a washable owner information label so if your pup manages to run off, your contact information will be readily available.
+Made in a bright neon yellow, it has reflective material woven into all 1.1 metres.
+It is illuminating when street lights or car headlights shine for added visibility in the dark or other low-light conditions, like fog.
+The handle is mesh-lined for breathability and padded so your hand stays nicely cushioned for the walk.
+We love the detail of a washable owner information label, so if your pup manages to run off, your contact information will be readily available.

 Pros